CIRS-Girona/Thematic2.5D/README.md

 ```
 input_dir/
 └── dataset_1/
+    ├── plot1/
+    │   ├── GoPro/
-    ├── images/
+    │   │   ├── images/
-    │   ├── img_01.jpg
+    │   │   │   ├── img_01.jpg
+    │   │   │   └── ...
+    │   │   ├── depthmaps/
+    │   │   │   ├── img_01.png
+    │   │   │   └── ...
+    │   │   └── masks/
+    │   │       ├── img_01.png
+    │   │       └── ...
+    │   ├── 24mm/
+    │   │   ├── images/
-    │   ├── img_02.jpg
+    │   │   ├── depthmaps/
+    │   │   └── masks/
+    │   └── 35mm/
     │       └── ...
-    ├── depths/
-    │   ├── img_01.png
-    │   ├── img_02.png
+    ├── plot2/
     │   └── ...
-    └── masks/
+    └── plot3/
-        ├── img_01.png
-        ├── img_02.png
         └── ...
 └── dataset_2/
-    ├── images/
+    ├── plot1/
     │   └── ...
-    ├── depths/
-    │   └── ...
-    └── masks/
     └── ...
-└── ...
 ```

 ***Metric Pipeline Usage:***

-With regards to the usage of the metric pipeline, two additional files need to be present in the dataset folder undet the `input_dir` directory:
+With regards to the usage of the metric pipeline, the following file needs to be present in the dataset folder under each camera directory (i.e. GoPro, 24mm, 35mm):

-* `info.yaml`: Contains the *Camera Type* and the *Visibility* of the dataset.
 * `cams.xml`: Contains the intrinsics information of the camera in the *Agisoft Metashape* format.

-Please note that these two files are only needed if the `compute_metrics` option is enabled.
-If not, they are completely optional and will not be used by the other components.
-For the format of the above two files, an example was provided in the `tests` directory
+Please note that the intrinsics information is only needed if the `compute_metrics` option is enabled.
+If not, the information is completely optional and will not be used by the other components.
+For the format of the above file, an example was provided in the `tests` directory

 **File Naming Convention:**

 Data files within each subdirectory should have the same exact name - excluding the extension - to allow for data matching across different modalities.

-**Output:**

-Processed image patches (both optical and depth representations) will be saved in the `dataset_dir` under subfolders labeled 'background' and the different class names present in the mask.

-### 2. Model Training

-This step focuses on extracting features from the generated dataset patches and training an SVM classification model.

-**Input:**

-The training process utilizes the dataset created in the previous step, located in the `dataset_dir`.
-Optionally, if `use_saved_features` is set to `true` in the `config.yaml`, pre-extracted features from the `features_dir` will be loaded.

-**Output:**

-* Extracted features (for 2D, 3D, or 2.5D data) will be saved in the `features_dir`.
-* The trained SVM model will be saved as a file in the `models_dir`.
-* A classification report summarizing the model's performance will be saved in the `results_dir` along with the confusion matrix.

-### 3. Inference

-This step involves using a trained model to detect objects in a new, unseen image.

-**Input:**

-The inference process requires the following inputs, specified in the `config.yaml` file under the `run_inference` section:

-* `image_path`: The path to the images folder.
-* `depth_path`: The path to the corresponding depth maps folder.

-**Output:**

-A folder will be created for each trained model inside of `results_dir` where the inference image along with the generated mask will be saved.

-### 4. Evaluate Results

-This step calculates and saves the mean Intersection over Union (mIoU) for each inferred image, providing a quantitative measure of each model's performance.

-**Input:**

-The evaluation process requires the following inputs, specified in the `config.yaml` file under the `evaluate_results` section:

-* `mask_path`: The path to the directory containing the ground truth masks.

-**Output:**

-The evaluation results will be saved in a file named `meanIoU.txt` located within the directory of each model under `results_dir`.
-This file will contain the mIoU score for each individual image as well as the average mIoU across all images.
+The option for providing a suffix for both the depth and masks files is provided in the config file.

 ## Results